What do you get when you cross a professional writer with a passion for dating and relationships? This!

 Mr/Ms Right on paper Vs Mr/Ms Right in reality

 I’m about 6 weeks into an intriguing new relationship.
 (What was that I said just 7 weeks ago about it always being ‘darkest before the dawn’, and why you should never, ever, give up?
 If you’re feeling a little ‘ho-hum, I can’t be bothered with this dating thing’, you might want to go read that.)
-I very rarely meet someone who excites me (in a potential husband kind of way) and even more rarely meet someone whom I excite in return (in a potential wife kind of way), so it’s all very exciting.
+I very rarely meet someone who excites me (in a potential husband kind of way) and even more rarely meet someone I excite in return (in a potential wife kind of way), so it’s all very exciting.

-He couldn’t be more different to my most recent ex-boyfriend.
-In fact, pretty much the only thing they have in common is that they’re both really nice guys.
+He couldn’t be more different from my most recent ex-boyfriend.
+In fact, pretty much the only thing they have in common is that they’re both nice guys.
 But that’s where the similarities end.
 Naturally, as my ex is my ex, my current beau and I have much more going for us as a couple (as far as I’m aware at this early stage), and the future looks bright.

-If you won’t accept anything less than a perfect relationship, you’ll probably end up with no relationship at all
+If you won’t accept anything less than a perfect relationship, you’ll probably end up with no relationship

 If you find yourself single anytime from about age 35 and beyond, you should have woken up to the fact that you’re probably not going to get absolutely everything you want in one partner, and they’re probably not going to get absolutely everything they want in you.
 And if you do, you simply won the relationship lottery.
-Holding out for a perfect 10 relationship, or at least a 9.7 relationship, might very well keep you single for the rest of your life.
+Holding out for a 10/10 relationship (or at least a 9.5/10 relationship) might very well keep you single for the rest of your life.